karuppiah7890/blog/content/posts/different-ways-to-contribute-to-open-source.md

 14. Create video tutorials about open source projects
 15. Write experiences about open source and open source projects in your blog.
 (This can be a general thing, or about a particular open source project)
 16. Answer questions about open source and open source projects in the community.
 Many projects have its own community - which includes physical meetups and digital forums too - like slack, discord, discourse, and more.
 Open source in general also has lot of general meetups, conferences, and digital communities where people talk about multiple projects from different domains
+17. When checking the different issues (bugs, features etc), it's very possible that the same issue has been reported more than once.
+If you notice this, report this to the maintainers.
+If you are a maintainer and have permissions to close issues, comment on the issue mentioning it's a duplicate and close it.
+Usually people close newer issues and keep older ones (first reported) till it's fixed.
+This is a common problem that I have noticed.
+I think in the future, the source code hosting platforms can help provide tools or there will be other third party tools to help find duplicate issues with the help of Machine Learning maybe.
+Currently I have seen GitHub use string match to show the user reporting issues about how the user's issue might be similar to an existing issue that's reported - it's shown as a suggestion to the user as the user types out the issue title in GitHub issues

 Just ending this with a thing - did you know there's open source hardware?
 Did you know there's open source art?
 Also, I'm thinking open source knowledge could also be a term.
 I mean, most of the Internet is just open knowledge!
 Blogs, articles, videos, what not.